Dialect levelling: In African American Vernacular English (AAVE)

 In this case study, Anderson (2002) discusses dialect levelling of African American Vernacular English (AAVE) spoken in Detroit.
 In her research, she analyzes a very particular linguistic variable, the monophthongization of /aɪ/ before voiceless obstruents.
 While monophthongization of the diphthong /aɪ > aː/ is common in AAVE, it generally occurs in the environment of voiced, not voiceless, obstruents.
 For example, a southern speaker of AAVE would pronounce the word tide (voiced obstruent) as [taːd] and pronounce the word tight (voiceless obstruent) as [taɪt], but some southern white speakers would pronounce it as [taːt].

 The monophthongization of /aɪ/ before voiceless obstruents is a salient characteristic of southern white dialects such as Appalachian and Texas varieties of English, and in the southern states, it indexes group membership with southern white people.
 To the north, however, in Detroit, the linguistic feature does not mark group membership with white people.

 Anderson presents evidence that this linguistic marker has been adopted among speakers of AAVE in Detroit, in part because of contact with white Appalachian immigrants.
 In other words, the diphthongization of /aɪ/ before voiced obstruents, which is a common feature of AAVE, has been levelled with that of southern white dialects and is now then being pronounced as a monophthong.

 In her article, Anderson reports that black and white segregation in Detroit is higher than in any other American city.
 She describes the demographics stating that the overwhelming majority of white people have moved to the suburbs and most local black people live in the inner city of Detroit (pp. 87–8).
 White Appalachians who have migrated to Detroit have found refuge in the inner city and have maintained close ties with black people.
-That is partly because of their cultural orientation to the South but also because both groups have been marginalised and have been subject to discrimination.
+That is partly because of their cultural orientation to the South but also because both groups have been marginalised and, hence, subject to discrimination.

 The contact among them has led to the levelling of AAVE with a southern white variety in which speakers of AAVE have adopted the monophthongization of /aɪ/ before voiceless obstruents.
 In the South, the linguistic marker indexes group membership between black people and white people, but in the North, the linguistic marker no longer works since white Detroiters do not use this feature in their speech.
 Anderson concludes that "the overall effect is that Detroit AAVE aligns with a Southern vowel system for the /ai/ vowel variable, including that of the Detroit Southern White community, while indexing an opposition with Northern Whites" (p.
 95).

 Mandarin tonal levelling in Taiwan

-A study of Mandarin leveling in Taiwan investigated the tonal leveling of Mandarin between Mandarin-Waishengren and Holo-Benshengren in Taiwan.
+A study of Mandarin leveling in Taiwan investigated the tonal leveling of Mandarin between Mandarin-Waishengren (外省人) and Holo-Benshengren (本省人) in Taiwan.
 The results indicated that the tonal leveling of Mandarin between these two ethnic groups started one generation earlier than the general patterns suggested by Trudgill.
 This leveling has nearly reached its completion in the following generation, taking approximately 30 years.

 Four factors were proposed to interpret the rapidity of this dialectal leveling: